 Sunsets in Hong Kong can be very beautiful at times.
 But with all the skyscrapers, and mountains surrounding the city, it can be a challenge to find a spot to see the setting sun.
 But at the same time, you may want to capture the sunset against Hong Kong’s skyline.

 Having lived in Hong Kong for a while now, I’ve discovered many locations to catch the sunset.
-However, in this post I’m going to list down my 5 favourite sunset spots in the city.
-Although 3 of the 5 spots require a short hike or walk, they are completely worth it!
+However, in this post I’m going to list down my 6 favourite sunset spots in the city (in reverse order).
+Although 4 of the 6 spots require a short hike or walk, they are completely worth it!
 And yes, all of these spots are free to access.
 You don’t have to pay to find a fantastic spot to watch the sunset in Hong Kong.

 So, here goes.